iotaledger/hub/docs/checksum_validation.md

 to happen in the first place, to keep everyone happy.

 ## Proposed solution

-**1.UserWithdraw will now validate provided address is valid using checksum.
+1. UserWithdraw will now validate provided address is valid using checksum.

-2.GetDepositAddress will return the checksum**
+2. GetDepositAddress will return the checksum

 ## Proposed implemntation